Torrie01/HNG-2/README.md

-# My second HNG task
+# My second Task for today